 We are on the countdown to Christmas over here… Woo Hoo!!
-I absolutely love decorating for Christmas!!!
+I absolutely love decorating for Christmas!
 I’ve also been having lots of fun creating new decor – the possibilities are endless.

 This is really not as hard as you think!
 I will take you step by step through it so don’t worry!
 Here we go…

-Materials Needed for DIY Christmas Wood Sign
+Materials Needed for DIY Christmas Wood Signs

 - Piece of Wood – I had a spare piece lying around but you can get one at a hardware store and they will even cut it for you.
 The piece I used was 13 inch x 24 inch